Chaiwat-S-dev/Nextflix-API/README.md

 # Nextflix Backend API

-A production-ready NestJS backend service that provides movie data by integrating with The Open Movie Database (OMDB) API.
+A production-ready NestJS backend service that provides movie data by integrating with The Movie Database (TMDB) API.

 ## 🏗 Architecture